Since the late 2010s, we have been loving our geometric tattoos.

 They can be gentle and soothing, a bit of athletic fun, or a full-on emergency.

 In tattoo art, they often represent major events or life changes.

 If you’ve recently gone through a profound experience, a wave tattoo may be the perfect talisman.

 Geometric wave tattoos have a pleasing simplicity to them, bringing a sense of calm to this symbol of epic events.

 There’s so much more to a tree than meets the eye.

 A tree is a life-giving entity, a being that communicates on levels that we’re only just beginning to understand.

-There are many religions and belief systems that talk of a “tree of life” as a central concept.
+There are many belief systems that talk of a “tree of life” as a central concept.

 One of these belief systems is Kabbalah, which also has a great deal to do with sacred geometry.